 Even if your resort doesn’t have a great pool, there are plenty of others that do and allow non-guests to access for free or for a small fee.

-Hopefully, you were able to find some unique ideas for things to do in Vegas for a bachelorette party!
+Hopefully, you were able to find some unique ideas for things to do while in Las Vegas!
 With options that include shows, clubs, gaming, pool parties, etc., there is certainly something for all tastes.

 See Also: Budgeting for Vegas – How much does the average person bring for gambling, eating, and shopping?